container-storage-interface/spec/spec.md

 2. The CO takes no further action regarding the timed out RPC, a snapshot is possibly leaked and the operator/user is expected to clean up.

 It is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the `CREATE_DELETE_SNAPSHOT` capability: the onus is upon the CO to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.
-A controller plugin COULD implement the `LIST_SNAPSHOTS` capability and call it repeatedly with the `snapshot_id` as a filter to query whether the process is complete or not if it needs to do post processing such as uploading a snapshot after it is being cut.

 ##### The is_ready_to_use Parameter